Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Related Work

 \para{Topology-based feature tracking.} Topological techniques have been used for feature extraction and tracking in scalar fields~\cite{YanMasoodSridharamurthy2021} and vector fields~\cite{PostVrolijkHauser2003, BujackYanHotz2020}.

 Topology has been used to track features for time-varying scalar fields by solving an explicit correspondence problem.
-A number of topological descriptors have been used for feature tracking, including persistence diagrams, merge trees, contour trees, Reeb graphs, extremum graphs, and Morse complexes; see~\cite[Section 7.1]{YanMasoodSridharamurthy2021} for a survey.
+A number of topological descriptors have been used for feature tracking, including persistence diagrams, merge trees, contour trees, Reeb graphs, extremum graphs, and Morse complexes; see~\cite[Sec.~7.1]{YanMasoodSridharamurthy2021} for a survey.
 Recently, persistence diagrams and an extension of the Wasserstein metric have been used to perform topology tracking~\cite{SolerPlainchaultConche2018, SolerPetitfrereDarche2019}.
 A metric on the space of merge trees was recently introduced~\cite{PontVidalDelon2021} based on the $L_2$-Wasserstein distance between extremum persistence diagrams.
 Yan {\etal}~\cite{YanMasoodRasheed2022} performed geometry-aware comparisons of merge trees using labeled interleaving distances.
 Their framework uses a labeling step to find a correspondence between the critical points of two merge trees, and integrates geometric information of the data domain in the labeling process~\cite{YanMasoodRasheed2022}.
 Instead, our distance computation utilizes information from the data domain within the distances themselves.

-Our pFGW distance applies to any task involving merge tree comparisons, but we focus in this paper on feature tracking in time-varying scalar fields using merge trees.
+Our pFGW distance applies to any task involving merge tree comparisons; in this paper, we focus on feature tracking in time-varying scalar fields using merge trees.
+A popular approach to obtain the correspondence between features is to compute the overlap between regions or volumes surrounding the features.
+For instance, Lukasczyk \etal~captured the evolution of superlevel set components~\cite{LukasczykWeberMaciejewski2017, lukasczyk2019dynamic} based on the overlaps between their corresponding regions.
 Saikia \etal~\cite{saikia2017global, saikia2017fast} presented a strategy for topological feature tracking with merge trees called Global Feature Tracking (GFT).
 Their strategy determines the similarity of subregions segmented by merge trees at adjacent time steps, based on the overlap size between two regions, and the similarity between histograms of scalar values within each region.
 In GFT, the information of a critical point includes its subtree, whereas our work considers the relation between every pair of critical points in the merge tree.
 Furthermore, GFT uses the segmentation of scalar fields to compare the overlapping subtree regions, which can be memory-consuming.